Firm-Tofu10/MyTeamGen/README (2).md

 #### GitHub assinment link
 https://github.com/Firm-Tofu10/MyTeamGen

-This project was fun becuse it could see someone useing this aplication and it being useful.
+This project was fun because it could see someone useing this aplication and it being useful.
 I realy like how the HTML is generated via boot strap without the need for me to interact with the front end.
-Moving all the work on the project to the backend was very satisfing.
+Moving all the work on the project to the backend was very satisfying.